LiFeChain: Lightweight Blockchain for Secure and Efficient Federated Lifelong Learning in IoT: Introduction

-Compared to FL, the extended lifecycle of FLL in IoT systems introduces multifaceted security challenges.
-The standard FLL architecture relies on a single server for both model aggregation and knowledge management, lacking reliable auditing mechanisms.
-This setup makes it prone to single points of failure if the server is compromised or misconfigured.
+Compared to FL, the extended lifecycle of FLL in IoT systems exposes greater security vulnerabilities.
+The standard architecture relying on a central server for both model aggregation and knowledge management, introduces a single point of failure.
+More critically, it establishes a single point of trust \cite{lee2019single}, which is impractical in open IoT environments.
+This makes reliable auditing unattainable because once the server that controls the process is compromised, the audit record can be directly manipulated, leaving the system perpetually vulnerable.
 On the client side, frequent exchanges of model updates and knowledge among massive IoT devices increase the risks of privacy leakage.
 Furthermore, FLL encounters two dimensions of data heterogeneity: spatial heterogeneity from client differences~\cite{chaninternal} and temporal heterogeneity from task shifts~\cite{ke2020continual}, as shown in Fig. \ref{fig:fll}.
 The inherent spatial-temporal heterogeneity of FLL makes it difficult to detect malicious updates in IoT networks.
 Over time, continuous training can diffuse and embed malicious behaviors into the model's parameters, making their detection and attribution more challenging.
 Once an attack succeeds, corrupted knowledge distilled from a malicious update is progressively integrated and accumulated within the global model, resulting in a gradual performance degradation in both the global and local models.
-We refer to the performance degradation caused by knowledge attacks as “memory contamination” (MC), a notion adapted from psychology \cite{moon2013timing}.
+We refer to the performance degradation caused by knowledge attacks as “Memory Contamination” (MC), a notion adapted from psychology \cite{moon2013timing}.
 For example, injecting mislabeled data into a video surveillance network can gradually corrupt its ability to recognize objects.